MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-26.JPG "XXX")

-10. Delete any old certifiates to avoid any potential security risks.
+10. Delete any old certificates to avoid any potential security risks.

 ### Create a new secret